Joshswooft/shopping-cart/README.md

 - process order

 If any of these stages fail then our system is left out of sync.
 This is where the SAGA pattern shines as it attempts to provide ACD transactions.
 Upon failure we can either rollback or publish a compensating action.

+Note: The API Gateway would usually be in it's own repo as a standalone service but I've kept it all here for sake of completeness.
+Instead I've opted for a mono-repo style built using yarn workspaces and lerna to tie it together.

 ## Design Patterns